nicodax/gn3_t2052/commands.md

 docker build . -t me/myapache
 ```

-in gns3, delete the www host and replace it by a new End Device > Admin - Apache
+in gns3, delete the www host and replace it by a new End Device > Admin - Apache. edit config file as needed

 right_click > configure. select the Advanced section. in "Additional directories to make persistent [etc]" box, add ```/etc/bind/```.
 Make sure its config file is correct and run the web server :